How to Say "trowel" in Spanish

 Examples

-The mason used a trowel to apply the mortar.
+I need a trowel (scoop-like) to apply plaster to the crack.

 Necesito una cuchara para la sopa.